Chapter Bylaws

 Section 1.
 General Meeting.

-The Local Chapter will hold a minimum of one (1) General Meeting annually, and all members of the Local Chapter will receive at least three (3) weeks written (or electronic mail) notice and an agenda of the General Meeting.
+The Local Chapter will hold a minimum of one (1) General Meeting annually, and all members of the Local Chapter will receive at least three (2) weeks written (or electronic mail) notice and an agenda of the General Meeting.
+The Local Chapter Steering Committee will set the agenda for General Meetings.

 The General Meeting will elect Local Chapter officers, will decide priority campaigns, and may adopt an annual budget.
 In general, the General Meeting is the highest legislative body of the Local Chapter.